sneakers-the-rat/infrastructure/_sections/2_3_federation.md

 Like the preceding description of the basic peer-to-peer system, this joint metadata/p2p system could be fully compatible with existing systems.
 Translating between a metadata query and a means of accessing it on heterogeneous databases is a requisite part of the system, so, for example, there's no reason that an HTTP-based API like SmartAPI couldn't be queried.

+<div class="draft-text">how do we map our formats?</div>

 <div class="draft-text" markdown="1">
+* schemas are not strongly typed
+* {% cite speicherLinkedDataPlatform2015 %} - linked data platform, separating binary from RDF.
+* {% cite berners-leeSociallyAwareCloud2009 %} - separate app from storage, or much like our tracker/protocol model from bittorrent, the same data can have many potential interfaces that interpret and use different parts of its graph.

+* p2p
+  * the problem is that it was all supposed to be XML and URIs. but from the start of the internet it was *really hard* for a nontechnical person to host their own schemas and websites and stuff.
+  * peers maintain their collection of links
+  * replace notion of root domain with a p2p identity
+* Federated databases -- but not like what you're thinking
+  * like AP, but with capabilities
+  * sharded storage of link databases.
+  * shared and multilevel schemas folksonomies typically are conceptualized as a very very limited thing like just tag clouds, but what we're talking about is resolving the contradiction from eg. here by making it possible to do both in the same effort: {% cite gruberOntologyFolksonomyMashUp2007 %}

 - close by taking a larger view on p2p: p2p systems already in use, academic torrents, biotorrents {% cite langilleBioTorrentsFileSharing2010 %}, libgen on IPFS
 - proof of utility is in the pudding: CDNs are effectively p2p systems where they just own all the peers.
 </div>